 Where emerging needs are identified an Early Help Assessment Form may be completed with parents/ carers.
-This may be submitted to Derbyshire Safeguarding Children's Board (DSCB) form and will identify where support is needed.
-Completion of an Early Help Assessment enables a plan for the family to be formulated (either in-house or support or involvement of an outside agency).
+This will be the approved Derbyshire Safeguarding Children's Board (DSCB) form and will identify where support is needed and formulate a plan for the family (either inhouse or support or involvement of an outside agency).
 This plan will be reviewed regularly and, if necessary further actions identified.
 All plans, actions and outcomes will be recorded on My Concern and, as necessary, staff will contribute to a child's profile.